Athos-0day/Athos-0day/README.md

 - Learning C++ with the book Think like a programmer

-- Working cybersecurity on TryHackMe Top6% @athos0day
+- Working cybersecurity on TryHackMe Top5%

 - Working on a video game to raise awareness about cybersecurity

+- Working on OSINTPedia project

  ## Languages: